 What to expect from Coxs Bazar Beach?

-People!
+Colorful people!
 That’s the first thing you can expect here.
 You will find almost half of the people of this universe there.
 Jokes apart, a single stretch of beach has a different name as you will walk.
 From the north to the south you will see Kolatoli beach, Sugondha beach, and Laboni beach.
+Those are the most popular ones in Cox’s Bazar.

 Bangladesh is a predominantly Muslim country, so, you won’t find any bar for consuming alcohol at the seaside.
 However, it shouldn’t deter you to satisfy your thirst.
 You will get coconut on the beach.
 Grab as many as you want to from there.